 The East High School administration, faculty, and staff will develop and apply a set of graduation competencies and performance indicators that align with the cross-curricular standards of the Guiding Principles of the Maine Learning Results.

 B3.
 All students will complete a capstone project, through which students will demonstrate their knowledge, skills, and work habits by conducting in-depth research, using technological applications, producing a high-quality exhibition of learning, and presenting their research and findings to a review panel.

 B4.
 All students will complete and submit at least one application to a postsecondary educational institution, training program, or other certified learning experience, such as the military, that will provide them with continued opportunities for academic, career, and personal growth.

 B5.
 While most students will satisfy graduation requirements over the course of a four-year academic program, students may also satisfy East High School’s graduation requirements during a period of time that is either accelerated or lengthened, based on their distinct learning needs.
-All students are expected to develop a Personal Learning Plan with assistance from counselors, teachers, and/or administrators that allows them to meet expected standards at the pace and with the support they need.
+All students are expected to develop a Personal Learning Plan with assistance from counselors, teachers, and/or administrators that allows them to meet expected competencies at the pace and with the support they need.

 C. Multiple Pathways

-East High School offers all students multiple learning options that allow students to demonstrate proficiency on expected learning standards, earn academic credit, and satisfy graduation requirements.
+East High School offers all students multiple learning options that allow students to demonstrate proficiency on expected learning competencies, earn academic credit, and satisfy graduation requirements.
 East High School also encourages its students to explore a broad range of learning experiences, including outside-of-school options.
-To pursue outside-of-school learning options, students must describe their learning experiences in a Personal Learning Plan, including how the experience satisfies both graduation requirements and expected cross-curricular and content-area standards.
+To pursue outside-of-school learning options, students must describe their learning experiences in a Personal Learning Plan, including how the experience satisfies both graduation requirements and expected cross-curricular and content-area competencies.
 Learning options may include, but are not limited to, the following: